ecmwf-projects/c3s-ga-training/README.md

 This repository contains Jupyter notebook training material to provide an introduction to **earthkit**.

+We recommend using [WEkEO](https://www.wekeo.eu) for this training as you can benefit from the fast internet connection between the CDS and and WEkEO.
+However, the installation instructions are applicable to both your local Linux/Mac computer and most remote JupyterHub environments (e.g. WEkEO).

 ## Installation and setup

+**These instructions are applicable to local and remote environments**

 To begin, you need to clone this GitHub respository.
 Start by openening a terminal and navigating to somewhere you are happy to install these training materials.
 Then,